Selecting HTML Elements - 2

 document.querySelectorAll()

-is a method that uses CSS selectors to select one or multiple elements in a web page.
+is a method that uses CSS selectors to select one or multiple elements on a web page.

-querySelectorAll allows you to specify multiple conditions simultaneously to precisely select the elements you want.
+querySelectorAll allows you to specify multiple conditions to select elements precisely.

 const redElements = document.querySelectorAll('.red');